zbx-sadman/zabbuino/README.md

 ESP32 support added and tested with pair of sensors - OneWire & I2C.
 I hope this will works in general...

+Used software: Arduino IDE 1.8.9 + Espressif Arduino core for the ESP32 1.0.4.

 ### 24-09-2020
 Changes:
  - Winsen sensor "core" reworked.